-The Career Center offers a number of assessment tests designed to assist you in identifying your interests and strengths as you consider future career options.
-To take an assessment, contact the Career Center at (626) 815-2103 or visit the Career Center Portal to book an appointment.
+The center offers a number of assessment tests designed to assist you in identifying your interests and strengths as you consider future career options.
+To take an assessment, contact the center at (626) 815-2103 or visit the center portal to book an appointment.

-In order to support students beyond the undergraduate experience, the Career Center provides multiple resources for alumni to make connections within their industry and the APU community.
+In order to support students beyond the undergraduate experience, the center provides multiple resources for alumni to make connections within their industry and the APU community.